 Skip advert

 With generous proportions, the Picanto is one of the more accommodating city cars on the market and it aligns well with busy family life.
 All models have five doors and there are seats for five inside.
 It's not especially wide, so three adults may be a little cramped in the rear, but three children of varying ages will be content back there.
 The boot is sizeable, too, putting 255 litres of load space at your disposal – not much less space than you'll find in some superminis from the class above.

 Rounding the Picanto package off is a seven-year/100,000-mile warranty, which can be transferred to a new owner when the car is sold.
-The Kia Picanto came an impressive 20th overall in our 2021 Driver Power survey.
+The Kia Picanto came in an impressive 12th overall in our 2024 Driver Power survey, scoring highly in the categories for value-for-money, quality and reliability, low running costs among others according to owners.
 Only a slightly disappointing four-star Euro NCAP safety rating blots the Picanto’s copybook, although its individual category scores were far from disastrous.

+Skip advert